BlogInternal Communications Measurement

 #2 Speak the Office Slanguage

 Your corporate news shouldn’t read like a press release.
 That’s not what it is.
-Sometimes, company language can get stuffy and annoying, especially if your employees are using the same jargon day in and day out.
+Sometimes company language can get stuffy and annoying, especially if your employees are using the same jargon day in and day out.

 Instead, try to become the virtual water cooler of the office.
 Yes, there are imperative legal and benefit updates that you still have to send out.
 But creating spotlights and testing with different types of content will be a lot more likely to make employees excited to see your email pop up in their inboxes.

-#3 Make Sure Your Employee Email is Mobile-friendly
+#3 Make Sure Your Employee Email is Mobile-Friendly

+Until relatively recently, most emails were designed primarily for desktop viewing, often overlooking the mobile experience.
 When your employees view their inbox on their smartphones, most email platforms surface the first few lines of an email or designated alternate text.
 Make sure you don’t waste this opportunity and define your preview text to make your employee newsletter more compelling.

 #4 Consider Your Best Email Send Time and Date